t9123ina/Pet-Adoption-web/README.md

 ## Migration Creation

-1. Edit migration can use the command line `npx sequelize-cli migration:create --name modify feature`
+1. Edit migration can use the command line `npx sequelize-cli migration:create --name modify`
 2. To write the migration file can find in https://sequelize.org/master/manual/migrations.html